 That is I would recommend using a VPN to browse the web in peace.
 I use NordVPN because I get high speeds with their servers.
 They have around 5800 servers in 59 countries.
 They have servers in South Africa and Sudan (there are many more, but these are the closest to Sudan).
 You can get up to 70% off your NordVPN subscription if you get yours today!

-With that being said, let’s see what Sudan has to offer to us.
+With that said, let's see what Sudan has to offer to us.

 Zain Sudan, just Zain, is the largest operator in Sudan.
 2G can be found in populated areas, 3G is available in most towns, and 4G/LTE can be found in cities like, but not limited to, Khartoum, Sudan’s capital, Port Sudan, Madani, and El Obeid.